"How did you get into hooping?"

 I did still feel alone and embarrassed even to talk about how I've started a hula hooping obsession at 23.
 Someone invited me to a park in Norman, where people hang out and juggle, hula hoop, and unicycle.
 I timidly gathered my hand-made hoops and headed to the park where I met some really awesome people.
 The leader of the group is now my fiance, Jeremy Philo.
 We started performing together and the rest is history.
 He has always encouraged me to teach classes, work hard and get better, and to put myself out there to inspire other people.
 Our group, Flowin' Days, is still going strong 3 years later.
 We started a business in January 2015 and have been teaching kids and adults to juggle, hula hoop and play!

 Hooping saved my life, or rather, helped me get the life I wanted.
 It brought me full-circle, from broken and nearly dead to full of life and gratitude.
 The message I try to radiate when I hoop is to believe in yourself and your strength and your resilience.
 Even though horribly painful things happen every day, this life we have is beautiful and precious,

 and you should let nothing stop you from being who you want to be and doing what you love.
 Don't be afraid to be who you are.

 You may not get a second chance.
 I'm not going to waste of minute of mine!

-These days, I'm practicing and performing with my husband, Jeremy Philo.
-We run a weekly flow group in Norman, Oklahoma where we teach hooping, juggling, and unicycling to the community.
+These days, I'm out performing with my husband, Jeremy Philo.
 Our dream is to travel the world spreading hoop love and flow to everyone we meet.
-We started a performance company last year, and were married on October 3, 2015.
+We started our performance company Inspyral, and were married on October 3, 2015.
 Here's a surprise performance from our big day.